Get your FREE store + Amazon business!

 Write down your 3 emotional spending triggers

-The Discover Card is a relief valve for feelings you have not named in writing yet.
+The card is a relief valve for feelings you have not named in writing yet.

 4